Verizon 5G: Everything you need to know

 Where does Verizon have 5G coverage?

 If you have a phone that supports Verizon's nationwide 5G network and you live in a big city, there's a good chance you're covered.
-This network has coverage in 2,700 cities, but since its speeds aren't much faster than LTE, most people aren't missing out on much.
+This network has coverage in over 2,700 cities, but since its speeds aren't much faster than LTE, most people aren't missing out on much.
 Compared to 5G coverage from T-Mobile, it's still lacking but is laying the groundwork for Verizon's long-term 5G ambitions.
 This nationwide 5G shares spectrum with the LTE network, with the tower allocating spectrum as needed based on demand.